 The normative justification for the engagement of international human rights law with international criminal justice and its institutions appears to be largely rooted in the entitlement of victims to justice and accountability.
 However, international criminal law is not concerned with all victims of violent crime.
 Its remit, as defined by treaty and customary international law, is almost entirely confined to widespread and systematic violations perpetrated in association with a State or State-like entity.
 Sovereign States would surely resist any attempt to expand the internationalization of criminal justice so as to encompass all forms of violent crime.
 Yet from the standpoint of the victim of a violation of fundamental rights, can there be a reasonable distinction resulting from the context of a crime so that a woman who is raped finds an entitlement to international criminal justice only if the violence can be described as part of a larger attack amounting to crimes against humanity?

 In recent years, international human rights law has taken the view that there is indeed a duty upon States to see that all serious crimes against the person are investigated and prosecuted.
 In other words, from the standpoint of international human rights law and the entitlement of victims it does not appear to make much of a difference whether the violence results from an organized State-led attack or is the result of an isolated, opportunistic social deviant.
-Nevertheless, the obligation upon States to investigate and prosecute serious crimes appears to be confined to acts perpetrated within their jurisdiction unless they are associated with the contextual elements of international crimes.
+Nevertheless, the obligation upon States imposed by human rights law to investigate and prosecute serious crimes appears to be confined to acts perpetrated within their jurisdiction unless the acts are associated with the contextual elements of international crimes and are therefore subject to universal jurisdiction.
 This inequality of treatment is not a simple thing to explain to victims.
 Taken from the standpoint of international human rights law alone, it is an incoherent result.
 Such incoherence is perhaps the inevitable consequence of uneven evolution within the two fields, human rights and international criminal law.

 Confusion creeps in because of a tendency to blur the applicable principles.
 For example, the argument developed within international human rights law by which amnesty for serious crimes is deemed unacceptable, relies upon the recognition of the rights of victims to justice.
 Yet it is also said that prohibition of amnesty is confined to international crimes or so-called jus cogens violations.
 But why, if victims of human rights violations are entitled to justice, should it make any difference whether the crime meets the international definition?
 If amnesty is prohibited for jus cogens crimes, such as genocide, crimes against humanity and war crimes, why is it not also ruled out for murder and rape?
 This is where the complementarity and even synergy between human rights and international criminal law appears to stumble.